 I need to add that my business is probably MUCH different than yours, so I’m not suggesting all of these tips will work well for you, but I do want to get you thinking about how you can improve efficiency in your business.
 You deserve breathing room, fun, and less stress!

 Key #5: I work smarter, not harder.

 This philosophy comes out in small ways and big ways.
-An example of a big way – I noticed that a lot of people in my industry spend soo much time finding clients, writing proposals, proving themselves – all trying to get a single new client project.
-I realized that if I connected with a few companies that already had a client base, I could offer my services under their umbrella (or under mine, it depends) and save a lot of time in creating new work.
-I learned early on to have a strong focus in partnerships with companies that I believed in, who believed in me, and we could create more of a long-lasting relationship.
-Another example, when I find that my clients start asking the same types of questions I work smarter not harder by creating a video tutorial to give out anytime someone asks me about that topic in the future.
-Another example, if I keep writing the same email over and over, I save a copy and use that the next time and just change what’s needed.
+An example of a big way – I noticed that a lot of people in my industry spend sooo much time finding clients, writing proposals, and proving themselves – all trying to get a single new client project.
+I realized that if I connected with a few companies that already had a client base, I could offer my services under their umbrella (or under mine – it depends) and save a lot of time in creating new work.
+I learned early on to have a strong focus on partnerships with companies that I believed in and who believed in me, and we could create a more long-lasting relationship.
+Another example: when I find that my clients start asking the same types of questions, I work smarter not harder by creating a video tutorial to give out anytime someone asks me about that topic in the future.
+Another example – if I keep writing the same email over and over, I save a copy and use that the next time and just change what’s needed.
 I’m always thinking of how to save time because those minutes sure add up in a day!